-To start the Field Dependency Editor, click this hyperlink.
+Click this link to start the Field Dependency Editor.
 This editor enables you to view and modify the field dependencies defined in the table's DAL 2 script.
-For details on DAL (2) scripts and field dependencies, see the LN Programmer's Guide.
+For details on DAL (2) scripts and field dependencies, see the Infor ES Programmer's Guide.